Golden Oldie: Normandy—Exploring the D-Day Beaches

 This year’s Tour de France will kick off at a spectacular location, but some locals are upset because their own bikes are banned from the island.

-One of my favorite places in France, and one we keep returning to, is Monet’s garden, at his home in Giverny, where each visit and
+One of my favorites, which I keep returning to, Monet’s garden in Giverny, where each visit and season offers both familiar and differing views.

 Last Saturday’s “super-tide” at Mont-Saint-Michel, the island monument just off the coast at the border of Normandy and Brittany, drew over 30,000 spectators from all over the world, anxious to see the storied island as it seldom is…completely surrounded by water.